-The Annual Information and Communication Plans may further define the indicators.
+The annual information and promotion action plans may further define the indicators.

-Evaluation of the communication strategy will be part of the overall programme's evaluation measures.
+Evaluation of the communication strategy will be part of the overall Programme's evaluation measures.

 More details on above topics will be presented in the Programme communication strategy.